Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 Bengals stats and trends

-- The Bengals have an against the spread record of 3-0 in their three games as an underdog of 4.5 points or more this season.
+- This year, the Bengals have won against the spread in each of their three games as an underdog of 4.5 points or more.

-- Cincinnati's games this year have gone over the total in eight out of 20 opportunities (40%).
+- Cincinnati's games this season have eclipsed the over/under eight times in 20 opportunities (40%).

-- Cincinnati is 8-5 against the spread and 9-4 overall in games when it records more than 21.9 points.
+- Cincinnati is 8-5 against the spread and 9-4 overall when the team records more than 21.9 points.

 - The Bengals collect only 16.6 more yards per game (361.5) than the Rams allow (344.9).

-- When Cincinnati churns out over 344.9 yards, the team is 6-5 against the spread and 7-4 overall.
+- Cincinnati is 6-5 against the spread and 7-4 overall when the team picks up over 344.9 yards.

-- This season the Bengals have 21 turnovers, four fewer than the Rams have takeaways (25).
+- This year the Bengals have 21 turnovers, four fewer than the Rams have takeaways (25).

 Home and road insights

-- At home this season, Cincinnati is 5-5 against the spread and 5-4 overall.
+- At home this year, Cincinnati is 5-5 against the spread and 5-4 overall.

 - The Bengals have one win ATS (1-1) as 4.5-point underdogs or more at home.

-- In six of nine home games this year, Cincinnati has gone over the total.
+- In six of nine games at home this year, Cincinnati has gone over the total.

-- Away from home, Los Angeles is 7-2 overall and 5-5 against the spread.
+- This season away from home, Los Angeles is 5-5 against the spread and 7-2 overall.

-- The Rams have one win ATS (1-2) on the road as 4.5-point favorites or more.
+- Away from home, the Rams have one win ATS (1-2) as 4.5-point favorites or more.

-- This season, in nine away games, Los Angeles has gone over the total six times.
+- This season, in six of nine away games Los Angeles has gone over the total.

 Powered by Data Skrive.